SciML/sciml.ai/small_grants.md

 **Reviewers**: Chris Rackauckas and Vaibhav Dixit

 ## Update CUTEst.jl to the Optimization.jl Interface and Add to SciMLBenchmarks (\$200)

-**In Progress**: Claimed by Alonso Cisneros for the time period of July 20th, 2024 - August 20th 2024.
-**Extended**: Given an extension to September 11th.

 [CUTEst.jl](https://github.com/JuliaSmoothOptimizers/CUTEst.jl)
 is a repository of constrained and unconstrained nonlinear programming problems for testing